Hormonal acne, which foods should be avoided?

 • Oils rich in omega-6 (sunflower oil, corn oil, soybean oil).

-• The excesses of red meat and processed products.
+• Excessive consumption of red meat and processed products.

-To restore a good lipid balance and reduce inflammation, it is better to incorporate more omega-3 rich foods, such as fatty fish (salmon, mackerel, sardines), flaxseeds, and nuts.
+To restore a good lipid balance and reduce inflammation, it is preferable to include more foods rich in omega-3s, such as fatty fish (salmon, mackerel, sardines), flax seeds, and walnuts.

 III.
 Importance of a balanced diet